 Recent Funding & Acquisitions

-Starting off as a cab aggregator located in Mumbai, Ola surely has come a long way.
-Now, headquartered in Bangalore, India, Ola has recently raised fundings of $56 million and $300 million from Tiger Global & Matrix India, and Hyundai & Kia respectively.
+Starting as a cab aggregator located in Mumbai, Ola unquestionably has come a long way.
+Now, headquartered in Bangalore, India, Ola has recently raised $56 million and $300 million from Tiger Global & Matrix India, and Hyundai & Kia, respectively.
 With acquisitions like FoodPanda and Ridlr, Ola is looking to diversify its services into the food tech and transport ticketing sectors.
-With the previous acquisition of TaxiForSure and recent investment in Series A funding for Vogo, Ola seems to be firmly in the driver’s seat when it comes to transportation service segment of India.
+With the previous acquisition of TaxiForSure and recent investment in Series A funding for Vogo, Ola seems to be firmly in the driver’s seat regarding the transportation service segment of India.

 Ola Charging Lesser Commission Rates Than Competitors

 Ola is indeed changing the way transport is perceived in the UK.
-From offering attractive discounts to changing the way commission is charged for cabs and taxis.
-Charging just 10% commission rates on black taxis in the UK compared to the steep 25% that competitors charge is a massive change and a good one for local cab drivers and UK public.
+From offering attractive discounts to changing the way, the commission is charged for cabs and taxis.
+Charging just 10% commission rates on black taxis in the UK compared to the steep 25% that competitors charge is a massive change and a good one for local cab drivers and the UK public.

 Ola’s Auto-rickshaw Promotional Campaign gathers praise all around UK